 It makes everything more coherent and it gives it that professional feel.

-So if you have decided you want to step up the quality of your videos by having a script, this post will go right down your alley.
+So if you have decided you want to step up the quality of your video production by having a script, this post will go right down your alley.

 I am going to tell you how to write a script for your video, what should it include, how in-depth can you go with it, but also how to read it on camera so that it looks natural.